ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-Although SS is increasingly becoming a standard for fisheries stock assessment and has commonly been used in simulation testing [@lee2011; @lee2012; @piner2011; @crone2013a], and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
+Although SS is increasingly becoming a standard for fisheries stock assessment and has commonly been used in simulation testing [@lee2011; @lee2012; @piner2011; @crone2013a], and the programming language `R` [@rcoreteam2013] has become the standard for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
 Most simulation testing work to date has used custom frameworks tailored to the particular needs of each study.
-The only available R package to interface with SS is r4ss [@r4ss2013], which primarily allows reading, processing, and plotting of SS output, but not a simulation framework.
+The only available `R` package to interface with SS is `r4ss` [@r4ss2013], which primarily allows reading, processing, and plotting of SS output, but not a simulation framework.

-Here we introduce ss3sim,
+Here we introduce `ss3sim`,
-an R package that facilitates
-large-scale, rapid, and reproducible simulation testing with the widely-used SS framework.
+an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with the widely-used SS framework.
-We begin by outlining the general structure of ss3sim and by describing its functions.
+We begin by outlining the general structure of `ss3sim` and by describing its functions.
 We then demonstrate the software by developing a simple example.
-We conclude by discussing how ss3sim complements other currently available simulation software and by outlining some research questions that our freely accessible and general SS simulation framework could address.
+We conclude by discussing how `ss3sim` complements other currently available simulation software and by outlining some research questions that our freely accessible and general SS simulation framework could address.

-# The ss3sim framework
+# The `ss3sim` framework

-## Design goals of ss3sim
+## Design goals of `ss3sim`

-We designed ss3sim to be reproducible, flexible, and rapid.
+We designed `ss3sim` to be reproducible, flexible, and rapid.

-*Reproducible*: ss3sim allows for the simulation testing structure to be documented in R code and plain-text control files.
+*Reproducible*: `ss3sim` allows for the simulation testing structure to be documented in `R` code and plain-text control files.
 It also allows for random seeds to be set when generating observation and process error, making simulations repeatable across computers and operating systems (Windows, OS X, and Linux).

-*Flexible*: ss3sim inherits the flexibility of SS3 and can therefore implement many available stock-assessment configurations by either modifying existing SS models (Text S1) or by modifying built-in generic life-history models.
+*Flexible*: `ss3sim` inherits the flexibility of SS3 and can therefore implement many available stock-assessment configurations by either modifying existing SS models (Text S1) or by modifying built-in generic life-history models.
-Furthermore, ss3sim summarizes the simulation output into plain-text comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including R.
+Furthermore, `ss3sim` summarizes the simulation output into plain-text comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including `R`.
-Finally, the ss3sim code is written under an open-source MIT license and can be freely modified.
+Finally, the `ss3sim` code is written under an open-source MIT license and can be freely modified.

-*Rapid*: ss3sim relies on SS3,
+*Rapid*: `ss3sim` relies on SS3,
-which uses AD Model Builder as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012]. ss3sim also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.
+which uses AD Model Builder as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
+`ss3sim` also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.

-## The general structure of an ss3sim simulation
+## The general structure of an `ss3sim` simulation

-ss3sim comes with both low-level functions that modify SS3 configuration files and high-level functions that combine these low-level functions into a complete simulation experiment (Figure 1, Table 1).
+`ss3sim` comes with both low-level functions that modify SS3 configuration files and high-level functions that combine these low-level functions into a complete simulation experiment (Figure 1, Table 1).